onflow/cadence/docs/language.md

 //
 pub let b = 2

-// Declare a public class, accessible/visible in all scopes
+// Declare a public struct, accessible/visible in all scopes
 //
-pub class SomeClass {
+pub struct SomeStruct {

     // Declare a private constant field,
     // only readable in the current and inner scopes